 The Scottish Medicines Consortium (SMC) has issued its monthly advice on newly licensed medicines.

-Azilsartan (Edarbi®) has been rejected for the treatment of essential hypertension in adults.
+Nomegestrol acetate/estradiol (Zoely®) has been rejected for use as an oral contraceptive.
 The manufacturer failed to make a submission.

 Action: Clinicians should be aware of the recommendations of the SMC.
 Routine use of rejected and restricted medicines should be avoided.

 |« ASA censures the Society of Homeopaths||Shingles vaccine information »|